Pain In Top Of Thigh

 • Difficulty Walking: or going up and down stairs

-• Imaging Studies: X-rays are used to assess for bone damage e.g. arthritis or fractures.
-MRI scans are used to identify soft tissue e.g. muscles, tendons or spinal issues.
-CT scans may be used for joint and muscle issues.
+• Imaging Studies: X-rays for bone damage, MRI scans for soft tissue, CT scans may be used for joint and muscle issues.

-• Ultrasound/Doppler Test: To check for DVT or circulatory issues
+• Ultrasound/Doppler Test: To detect DVT or blood flow issues

 • Blood Tests: To rule out inflammatory or clotting disorders